-What a disposal installation tool basically does is; it holds the sink flange from shifting while the installation is going on under the sink.
+What a disposal installation tool basically does is; hold the sink flange from shifting while the installation is going on under the sink.
 It also helps the plumber to lift the disposal unit (it is pretty difficult to lift a heavy disposal unit while below the sink).

-In short; these tools avoid the need of an assistant.
+In short; these tools avoid the need for an assistant.

 These are most recommended for DIY installations.

 Let me introduce some of the best garbage disposal installation tools you should try;

 Plumb Pak Plumber’s Third Hand